wilsonnjoroge/wilsonnjoroge/README.md

 ## Ethics & Responsible Use

-All testing in this portfolio is conducted on intentionally vulnerable systems in isolated lab environments.
+All testing in this portfolio is conducted on intentionally vulnerable systems or self-provisioned isolated cloud lab environments.
 No unauthorised testing is performed on production systems or third-party infrastructure.

 ---